1000kit/docker-jboss-eap/README.md

 ## Build Image

 Please download the EAP 7.0.0 zip package from redhat and the EAP 7.0.4 Patch file.
-Put both in the install directory.
+Put both in the `${HOME}/Downloads/redhat/eap7.0` directory.

 Take a Dockerfile and build with the default arguments:
 * EAP_DOWNLOAD_URL: download http url where eap and patch of redhat can be downloaded

 ~~~~
 $ docker 	build --build-arg EAP_DOWNLOAD_URL="${EAP_DOWNLOAD_URL}" --rm --force-rm -t 1000kit/jboss-eap:7.0.4 .
 ~~~~